apool-io/apoolminer/README.md

 ### 1.9.1
 1. CPU performance improved by 100% for Ore.
 2. GPU and CPU performance improved by 10% for Qubic.
+### 1.9.2
+1. CPU performance improved by 20% for Qubic.
+2. Bug fix for Ore.